tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-04-WD_KDEVP_B/unit-2/talk-04-talk-04-Programming_Fundamentals_2/talk-04-Programming_Fundamentals_2.md

 ---
 icon:
-  type: ph:code-bold
+  type: fa-solid:keyboard
-  color: 2196F3
+  color: 398126
 ---

-Programming Fundamentals 2

-The purpose of this module is to further develop the thought processes, problem solving techniques a ...
+The purpose of this module is to further develop the thought processes, problem solving techniques and programming structures essential for developing ...